Amber Fares: Speed Sisters

-Speed Sisters is Fares' first feature length documentary, following the Speed Sisters: the first all-women race car driving team in the Arab World, made up of Noor Daoud, Marah Zahalqa, Maysoon Jayyusi, Mona Ennab, and Betty Saadeh.
-The film is based in the West Bank, where motor car racing has gained popularity despite the Israeli occupation.
+Speed Sisters is Fares' first feature-length documentary, following the Speed Sisters: the first all-women race car driving team in the Arab World, made up of Noor Daoud, Marah Zahalqa, Maysoon Jayyusi, Mona Ennab, and Betty Saadeh.
+The film is based in the West Bank, where motor car racing has gained popularity.
 Some of the Speed Sisters and other subjects speak in English, while sections with Arabic speakers have English subtitles.

 Speed Sisters tackles issues such as gender in Palestine, gender in racing, and Palestinian life under occupation.
 The film connects the women's literal mobility through racing to opportunities for Palestinian resistance to the occupation.
 In the trailer for the film, one of the Speed Sisters says, "How much will we let the occupation affect our lives?
 What are we supposed to do, stop living?"
 Fares depicts racing as relief from occupation and its restrictions and limitations of movement, mobility, and freedom.

 On December 1, 2014, Speed Sisters debuted as the opening film of the Doha Film Institute's Ajyal Youth Film Festival.
 The Huffington Post's E. Nina Rothe reported on the event, calling the film "cool, fast-paced, insightful and fun to watch" with an "infectious soundtrack" including music by Swedish Palestinian musician Hanouneh.
 Rothe continues, saying that Fares depicts "a West Bank that while surrounded by conflicts and occupations is a fully functioning, passionate world, filled with exceptional human beings.
 A Palestine of loving fathers, stubborn daughters....
 A Palestine that is livable, not just survivable, away from the headlines and wars."